status-im/help.status.im/docs/en/status-communities/change-a-token-gated-community-to-open.md

 !!! note ""
     Currently, you can only set up token-gated and open communities using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].

-A [token-gated community][token-based-access-to-communities-and-channels] requires members to meet specific token requirements to join.
+In a [token-gated community][token-based-access-to-communities-and-channels] members should meet specific token requirements to join.
 As a community owner, you can change an open-gated community into an open one so anyone can join without requiring tokens.

 !!! note
     In addition to token requirements, you can set up [manual approval][about-community-request-approvals] to join your community.
 Token requirements and manual approval work independently.